ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 # Message Transport {#message-transport}

-Communications between DAP participants are carried over HTTP {{!RFC9110}}.
+Communications between participants are carried over HTTP {{!RFC9110}}.
 Use of HTTPS is REQUIRED to provide server authentication and confidentiality.
+TLS certificates MUST be checked according to {{!RFC9110, Section 4.3.4}}.

+## HTTP Status Codes

+HTTP servers participating in DAP MAY use any status code from the applicable class when constructing HTTP responses, but HTTP clients MAY treat any status code as the most general code of that class.
+For example, 202 may be handled as 200, or 499 as 400.

 ## Presentation Language